Four years ago, I needed a unit converter for a client project. "How hard could it be?" I thought. Multiply by some conversion factor, done.

 Yeah, that didn't age well.

-That "simple" project turned into an app with 54 conversion categories, 800+ units, 18 financial calculators, and sensor-based tools like a compass and sound meter.
-I basically scope-creeped myself for three years straight.
+That "simple" project turned into an app with 74 conversion categories, 40 utility tools, and 20 financial calculators.
+I basically scope-creeped myself for four years straight.

 The First Version Was Embarrassing